wagslane/blog/content/posts/developers-learn-to-say-no.md

 ## Know when to say "yes"

 Finally, it's worth mentioning that it's important to stay cognizant of the times it's important to say "yes".
 Saying no *too much* can turn you into an unhelpful asshole.
 No one wants that.
-I have only a couple pieces of advice here:
+I have only a couple of pieces of advice here:

 * Say no kindly, don't condescend
 * Always explain why you are saying no